httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications wishing to optimise cases where the client can perform work related to requests before the full response is available (e.g., fetching links for things likely to be contained within) might benefit from using the 103 (Early Hints) status code; see {{?RFC8297}}.

+Applications using server push directly need to enforce the requirements regarding authority in
+{{?RFC7540}}, Section 8.2, to avoid cross-origin push attacks.

 # IANA Considerations